 Working as a chef, I use this recipe to make a seasonal side dish for Christmas meals.
 When St. Patrick's Day rolls around, instead of forming a green "tree", I shape the potatoes into a shamrock.

 Recommended: The 30 Best Midwestern Recipes Ever, Ranked

 VERIFIED BY Taste of Home Test Kitchen

 - 2 pounds Yukon Gold potatoes, peeled and cut into chunks

 - Small piece sweet yellow pepper, diced sweet red pepper and chive pieces

 - Place potatoes in a large saucepan and cover with water.
 Bring to a boil.
 Reduce heat; cover and cook for 15-20 minutes or until tender.
 Meanwhile, place the chives and oil in a blender or food processor; cover and process until smooth.

-- Drain the potatoes and place in a large bowl; mash.
+- Drain the potatoes and place in a large mixing bowl; mash.
 Add the sour cream, salt, pepper and chive mixture; beat until blended.
 Keep warm.